ekoka/tsk/README.rst

 tsk
 ===

-a minimal static site generator.
+A minimal static site generator to help publishing books in HTML format.